-2.48 Although it may be possible to demonstrate that cash items are compatible with the eligibility conditions in Regulation 42, the PRA does not consider that expected future cash interest can satisfy these eligibility conditions.
-Future cash interest payments will depend on a number of variables, and the variability and uncertainty of future cash interest are incompatible with the requirement of Regulation 42(4)(k) for cash flows to be fixed.
+2.48 Although it may be possible to demonstrate that cash items are compatible with the eligibility conditions in Regulation 42, the PRA does not consider that expected future cash interest can satisfy these eligibility conditions unless paired or grouped with a suitable contract.
+Future cash interest payments will depend on a number of variables, and the variability and uncertainty of future cash interest are incompatible with the condition of Regulation 42(4)(k) for cash flows to be fixed.